 Remember to allow yourself the adequate time it takes to recover between your sessions.
 You should aim to work each muscle group once a week and allow a minimum of 48 hours between training the same muscles.
 That’s the best way for this to actually work and see your results.

-With your training nailed and a proper diet, that will allow you to build muscle gradually.
-You’re going to be looking at 3/4 weeks before you manage to see any changes and become physically stronger than you were when you started, but the changes are still there regardless.
+With your training nailed and a proper diet, you can gradually build muscle.
+Of course, you’re going to be looking at 3/4 weeks before you manage to see any changes and become physically stronger than you were when you started, but the changes are still there regardless.

-Some of the best ways for you to track your progress then are from your weight but as well as what you can left, so track your progress with that too!
+Some of the best ways for you to track your progress are by checking your weight as well as recording what you can lift over time!

 Toning is slightly more complicated than the two goals above.
 It’s a sort of combination of the two goals above without being able to be too strict with either.
 That’s vague, but it’s true too.

-The general goal of toning is to lose fat rather than weight in general and have some better muscle definition.
-That's without getting huge gains and a muscular physique, so you need a combination of everything.
+The general goal of toning is to lose fat rather than weight and have better muscle definition.
+Without getting huge gains and a muscular physique, you need a combination of everything.

-Cardio over a prolonged period of time will help you burn off slightly more fat in one session, but the use of proper H.I.I.T. and strength training means that you'll carry on burning calories even after your workout and build muscle too.
-It's all a balance of training.
+Cardio over a prolonged period of time will help you burn off slightly more fat in one session, but proper H.I.I.T. and strength training means that you’ll carry on burning calories even after your workout and build muscle.
+So it’s all a balance of training.

-As for how long it takes to see your results with toning up and fitness, it's still down to calorie control too. you need to have a slight deficit of around 100 calories per day.
-Eat smart, work hard, and you should be looking at as little as 2/3 weeks to see some progress!
-It's still a long game though!
+As for how long it takes to see your results with toning up and fitness, it’s still down to calorie control too.
+You need to have a slight deficit of around 100 calories per day.
+So eat smart, work hard, and you should be looking at as little as 2/3 weeks to see some progress!
+It’s still a long game, though!